 Modeling a synergy and capturing it are different jobs.
 The model assigns a dollar figure to cost savings and cross-sell revenue; capture is the operational work of making those dollars appear.
 The synergy model in the deal is the target, not the result.

 Most misses trace to three causes.
 Integration runs behind schedule, so savings arrive quarters late and get discounted to near zero.
 Cost cuts land on the wrong teams, and the product or the customer experience degrades.
-And in SaaS the sharpest risk is churn: an acquisition that unsettles the acquired customer base can erase the revenue synergy before a single cross-sell closes.
+And in SaaS the sharpest risk is churn: an acquisition that unsettles the acquired customer base can erase the revenue synergy before a single cross-sell closes, the kind of dis-synergy that rarely appears in the model.
 Our breakdown of a $500M enterprise software synergy case shows the same pattern: what separated the win was execution after close, not the spreadsheet before it.

 What has to happen in the first 100 days?